The Spring 2015 registration schedule is below, all registration sessions will open at 12:01 am for each listed class level:

 - Sophomores (26-57 credits) Friday, November 14

-If you intend to use VA Education Benefits at Idaho State University for the Spring 2014 semester, please submit you VA Registration Form as soon as you have finalized your schedule.
+If you intend to use VA Education Benefits at Idaho State University for the Spring 2015 semester, please submit you VA Registration Form as soon as you have finalized your schedule.
 This form needs to be submitted EVERY semester!
-If you don't submit this form, your VA Education Benefits will not be processed and no payments will be issued.
 As VA Education Benefit payments may take as long as 4-6 weeks for the VA to approve after being processed by the University, registering early and submitting the VA Registration Form are the best ways to ensure payments begin on time!

-If you need assistance with advising, registration or financial services, we will be holding a Veteran & Service Members Registration Event on Tuesday, November 19th, in the Little Wood River Room, 2nd floor of the Student Union Building from 9:00 am to 4:00 pm (see the attached flyer).
+If you need assistance with advising, registration or financial aid services, we will be holding a Veteran & Service Members Registration Event on Tuesday, November 19th, in the North Fork Room and the Veterans Sanctuary, 3rd floor of the Student Union Building from 9:00 am to 4:00 pm (see the attached flyer).
 Everyone is invited to attend!
 There will be representatives on hand to assist you with: Advising, Registration, VA Benefits, Tuition Assistance, Financial Aid, University Housing, Residency and more!

 The United States Department of Veterans Affairs administers a variety of education benefit programs for University students with Military backgrounds.
 Many Veterans and active duty personnel may qualify for one of the following education benefits program.
 If you think you may qualify for a VA Education benefit I recommend you look into the following information and programs.
 Information on available programs that students with Military backgrounds may qualify for can be found at the following sites:

 - Montgomery GI Bill - Active Duty (MGIB-AD)